bloomdata-com-my/datasets/README.md

-Columns with non-standard English characters: seller_city Performed normalization on the following columns: seller_city Since 'seller_id' is unique, no further data cleaning is needed.
+Columns with non-standard English characters: seller_city Performed normalization on the following columns: seller_city Since 'seller_id' column is unique, no further data cleaning is needed.

 Below are the first 3 rows of the 'sellers' table after processing and storing in the database.
 The complete table is available in 'sellers.parquet'.
 +---+----------------------------------+------------------------+------------------------+--------------+